Northumbria World War One Project

 To donate to the fund for the creation of the garden and placing of blue plaques please visit our memorials page.

 A memorial garden has been developed in an enclosed courtyard at Linskill Community Centre.
-The restored garden was opened on 3rd August 2014; plaques showing casualty names, street by street will be installed on the 25th October 2015 (subject to final confirmation).
+The restored garden was opened on 3rd August 2014; plaques showing casualty names, street by street were dedicated on the 25th October 2015.

-The memorial garden has been open to the public daily since 4th August 2014.
+The memorial garden is open to the public daily - Monday to Sunday 9 am to 5 pm.